 Who doesn’t love honey?
-An age-old treat for kids and adults alike, honey elevates moods and is a prescription for joyous occasions.
-Sometimes a little bit can be a little too much based on your little one’s age and immunity.
-Although safe for adults, honey can lead to serious implications and in severe cases, lead to death, when given to your baby.
+An age-old treat for kids and adults alike, honey elevates a person’s moods and is a prescription for joyous occasions.
+Sometimes, a little bit can be a little too much, based on your little one’s age and immunity.
+Although safe for adults, honey can lead to serious implications and, in severe cases, death, when given to your baby.

-A powerhouse of vitamins and minerals, a small dose of honey can cause a whole world of damage if not consumed with the coming of right age.
-Honey is ideal for toddlers and children, however, affects babies with emerging teeth which is why most doctors do not recommend giving honey to babies between 3 to 6 months of age.
+A powerhouse of vitamins and minerals, a small dose of honey can cause a whole world of damage if not consumed with the coming of the right age.
+Honey is ideal for toddlers and children, but it affects babies with emerging teeth, which is why most doctors do not recommend giving honey to babies between 3 to 6 months of age.

 Why Can’t a Baby Under 1 Year Eat Honey?

 Honey occasionally contains a spore of a bacterium known as the Clostridium botulinum.
 This causes a rare form of food poisoning in babies, symptoms of which come to light around eight to thirty-six hours after consumption.
-Honey can also damage a baby’s emerging teeth which is why a baby’s age is an important criterion to consider before allowing him/her to consume honey.
+Honey can also damage a baby’s emerging teeth, which is why a baby’s age is an important criterion to consider before allowing her to consume honey.

-The botulinum bacteria is abundantly found in the soil and releases its spores which contaminate honey and other substances.
+The botulinum bacteria is abundantly found in soil and releases its spores, which contaminate honey and other substances.
 Heating, boiling, pressure-cooking, or pasteurizing does not eliminate these spores as they go unaffected and contaminate the honey.
-Although the adult human body and children do not get affected, babies aged 12 months and below are the victims since they have immunocompromised systems and are developing.
+Although adults and children do not get affected, babies aged 12 months and below can be victims since they have immunocompromised systems and are developing.

-Infant Botulism is a condition which causes muscle weakness and breathing issues in babies.
-Infant Botulism results from toxins that are produced inside the body once a baby ingests bacteria through food sources.
-The most common source of infant botulism is honey which contains bacterium spores that result in this condition.
-A baby contracts infant botulism once he/she consumes foods in which the bacterium has released the botulism toxins.
-Infant botulism can result from substances besides honey as spores from the Botulinum bacteria can land in other foods and substances from the environment.
-It is advised to limit outdoor exposure to babies, especially near soils.
+Infant botulism is a condition that causes muscle weakness and breathing issues in babies.
+Infant botulism results from toxins that are produced inside the body once the baby ingests the bacteria through food sources.
+The most common source of infant botulism is honey, which contains bacterium spores that result in this condition.
+A baby contracts infant botulism once she consumes foods in which the bacterium has released the botulism toxins.
+Infant botulism can result from substances besides honey, as spores from the botulinum bacteria can land in other foods and substances from the environment.
+It is advised to limit outdoor exposure to babies, especially near the soil.

 Babies can begin consuming honey once their first set of teeth emerges completely.
 Paediatrician recommendations state that babies can consume honey once they cross the 12-month mark and are over a year old.
-Babies are prone to the illnesses caused by spores of bacteria especially between the ages of three to six months which affects them due to their underdeveloped immune systems.
-Although honey can be consumed by children and adults, special care needs to be taken when it comes to babies and it is best that they shouldn’t be given honey until their immune systems develop wholly.
-Consumption of pasteurized honey for babies over 12 months old and below is also not recommended.
+Babies are prone to the illnesses caused by spores of bacteria, especially between the ages of three to six months, due to their underdeveloped immune systems.
+Although honey can be consumed by children and adults, special care needs to be taken when it comes to babies and it is best that they don’t consume honey until their immune systems develop wholly.
+Consumption of pasteurized honey for babies below 12 months of age is also not recommended.

-Although infant botulism affects babies aged below 1 year, honey is safe for consumption by babies over 18 months old.
+Although infant botulism affects babies aged below 1 year, honey is safe for consumption by babies over 18 months of age.
 The following are the most noted benefits of honey for babies aged 18 months and above: